bigbadcon/bbc-11ty/src/the-board.md

 tags: pages
 ---

 Go Play NW is actively looking to expand and diversify our Board!
-If you know someone you would like to recommend, please contact the GPNW Board Search Committee at info@goplaynw.org.
+If you know someone you would like to recommend, please [contact us](/contact-us) and we will connect you with our Board Search Committee.

 ## Tony Dowler (he/him), President